nivlab/nivturk/docs/basic-usage/serving.md

 Set a secret key in the configuration file ([Line 5](https://github.com/nivlab/nivturk/blob/prolific/app/app.ini#L5)).
 The secret key can be a random string of alphanumeric characters (e.g. from [randomkeygen.com](https://randomkeygen.com/)).
 The key encrypts cookies so that they cannot be read by participants (though this is not foolproof; see [here](https://spring.io/blog/2014/01/20/exploiting-encrypted-cookies-for-fun-and-profit){:target="_blank"}).

+{: .caution }
+Reusing secret keys across NivTurk applications can result in [unexpected errors](https://github.com/nivlab/nivturk/issues/91).
+Be sure to use a new key for each experiment.

 ### Turn off debug mode

 Turn off debug made in the configuration file ([Line 9](https://github.com/nivlab/nivturk/blob/prolific/app/app.ini#L9)).
 This is accomplished by setting `DEBUG = false`.
 This prevents cookies from being reset on every new page visit (for details see [here](../development/#debug-mode)).